Date of Last Revision: 2020-02-07

-Closeup, Inc., which operates the "ATTACH" service, ("Closeup", "ATTACH", "we", "us" or "our") respects the intellectual property of others, and we ask our users to do the same.
-If you believe that your work has been copied in a way that constitutes copyright infringement, or that your intellectual property rights have been otherwise violated, you should notify Closeup of your infringement claim in accordance with the procedure set forth below.
+Closeup, Inc., which operates the "Attach" service, ("Attach", "we", "us" or "our") respects the intellectual property of others, and we ask our users to do the same.
+If you believe that your work has been copied in a way that constitutes copyright infringement, or that your intellectual property rights have been otherwise violated, you should notify Attach of your infringement claim in accordance with the procedure set forth below.

-Closeup will process and investigate notices of alleged infringement and will take appropriate actions under the Digital Millennium Copyright Act ("DMCA") and other applicable intellectual property laws with respect to any alleged or actual infringement.
-A notification of claimed copyright infringement should be emailed to Closeup’s Copyright Agent at [email protected] (Subject line: "DMCA Takedown Request").
+Attach will process and investigate notices of alleged infringement and will take appropriate actions under the Digital Millennium Copyright Act ("DMCA") and other applicable intellectual property laws with respect to any alleged or actual infringement.
+A notification of claimed copyright infringement should be emailed to Attach’s Copyright Agent at [email protected] (Subject line: "DMCA Takedown Request").
 You may also contact us by mail at:

 To be effective, the notification must be in writing and contain the following information:

 an electronic or physical signature of the person authorized to act on behalf of the owner of the copyright or other intellectual property interest;

 a description of the copyrighted work or other intellectual property that you claim has been infringed;

 a description of where the material that you claim is infringing is located on the Site, with enough detail that we may find it on the Site (you must at a minimum provide the URL of the infringing material, which you may locate also by invoking the share function and sharing to your clipboard);

 your address, telephone number, and email address;